hhuslamlab/website/docs/nvidia_setup.md

 7. Wait for the OS-screen on your monitor, even if the flashing process is complete.
 Then click install.

 # Connecting Jetson Nano to your device
+---
+Please check that you fulfil these requirements before you start.
+- [ ] Ubuntu version 20.4
+---

 The serial debug console connector is underneath the Jetson module, directly below the SD Card reader.